Winchester Street Theatre Tech Package

 In the event that theatre renters use street shoes, tap, flamenco, high heels or other hard/sharp footwear, or set or prop elements deemed dangerous to the Harlequin floor, the theatre's alternate dance floor will be used for the duration of the run, installed and removed at the client’s expense.

-Rental clients are required to provide a detailed production schedule one (1) week prior to load-in and to fill out a Production Summary (provided) intended to communicate all technical requirements.
+Rental clients are required to provide a detailed production schedule one (1) week prior to load-in.
+As well as a provided Production Summary one (1) week prior to load-in intended to communicate all technical requirements.

 Any use of projection must be discussed in advance with the Technical Director, and detailed in the Production Summary.
 The client is solely responsible for ensuring compatibility of video signal source, as well as all aspects of operation of video elements.